-On 27 June 2018, the Victorian Government announced planning reforms for animal industries.
+On 21 September 2018, the Victorian Government introduced planning reforms for animal industries.

 The reforms deliver on key actions to clarify and simplify the planning framework to support the growth of animal industries, while protecting the environment and community amenity.